Shadrack Byfield

-Shadrack Byfield (sometimes Shadrach, 1789-1874) was a British infantryman who served in the 41st Regiment during the War of 1812.
-He is best known as the author of a memoir of his wartime experiences, A Narrative of a Light Company Soldier's Service, published in his hometown of Bradford on Avon in England in 1840.
+Shadrack Byfield (sometimes Shadrach, 1789–1874) was a British infantryman who served in the 41st Regiment of Foot during the War of 1812.
+He is best known as the author of a memoir of his wartime experiences, A Narrative of a Light Company Soldier's Service, published in his hometown of Bradford-on-Avon in England in 1840.
 This work is notable as one of the few accounts of the conflict penned by a rank-and-file British soldier.

 Early life and military service

-Born in Woolley, a suburb of Bradford on Avon to a family of weavers in 1789, Byfield enlisted in the Wiltshire Militia in 1807, aged eighteen.
-Two years later, he volunteered into the 41st Regiment and was sent to join the regiment in North America, serving in Lower Canada and at Fort George in modern-day Niagara-on-the-Lake prior to the outbreak of war.
+Born in Woolley, a suburb of Bradford-on-Avon to a family of weavers in 1789, Byfield enlisted in the Wiltshire Militia in 1807 at the age of eighteen.
+Two years later, he volunteered to join the 41st Regiment of Foot and was sent to join the regiment in British North America, serving in Lower Canada and at Fort George in modern-day Niagara-on-the-Lake prior to the outbreak of war.

-As a private in the 41st, Byfield saw heavy action during the Anglo-American War of 1812.
+As a private in the 41st, Byfield saw action during the War of 1812 between the United Kingdom and the United States.
 In the conflict's western theatre, he served at the Siege of Detroit and the Battle of Frenchtown, where he was wounded in the shoulder, as well as at the Siege of Fort Meigs and the Battle of Fort Stephenson.
-Byfield narrowly escaped capture after British defeat at the Battle of the Thames and later rejoined elements of his regiment in the Niagara Peninsula.
+Byfield narrowly escaped capture after the British defeat at the Battle of the Thames and later rejoined elements of his regiment in the Niagara Peninsula.
 Byfield participated in the Capture of Fort Niagara and the Battle of Lundy's Lane, but his left arm was shattered by a musket ball at the Battle of Conjocta Creek, an unsuccessful British raid on 3 August 1814 preceding the Siege of Fort Erie.
 Byfield's forearm was subsequently amputated and he was invalided back to England, where he was awarded a pension from the Royal Hospital Chelsea in 1815.